rdsaunders/thegreateststory/content/posts/josiah.md

   * When do you find it difficult to do the thing that pleases the Lord?
 prayer: Pray that we will hear God’s word and do the thing that pleases him.
 action: Today, don’t worry about what other think.
 Do what pleases God!
+read_scripture: Josiah did what was pleasing to the Lord; he followed the example of his ancestor King David, strictly obeying all the laws of God.

 ---